pcookj1/chatroom/README.md

 Consists of a UserThread class which handles an individual connection, as well as a Server class, which listens to incoming requests and creates new UserThreads accordingly.
-Sends fixed sized messages defined by BUF_SIZE, which is 255.
+Sends fixed sized messages defined by BUF_SIZE, which is 255 in this application.
 Requires a newline at the end of every message, which is handled by the client.

 # Client